pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1154 I Learned New Things About Containers

+Today I study about how to build your own Containers, you need to take a basic image and apply the necessary changes to this image with a file called Dockerfile or Container file.
+I always thought that Docker is the unique way to build containers, but this is not true, you can build containers with many shapes, it is interesting how the community advance in these topics fast.
+Well, the change is the unique thing that never changes.

 ##### Day 1153 Study

 Today I advance in my Red Hat certification about containers and OpenShift, I review some topics and learn new.
 I need to start to read a new book, I am bored without read.